Trump administration freezes $2.2 billion in grants to Harvard over campus activism

 “The disruption of learning that has plagued campuses in recent years is unacceptable.
 The harassment of Jewish students is intolerable.”

 Trump has promised a more aggressive approach against antisemitism on campus, accusing former President Joe Biden of letting schools off the hook.
-It has opened new investigations at colleges and detained and deported several foreign students with ties to pro-Palestinian protests.
+Trump's administration has opened new investigations at colleges and detained and deported several foreign students with ties to pro-Palestinian protests.

 The demands from the Trump administration had prompted a group of Harvard alumni to write to university leaders calling for it to “legally contest and refuse to comply with unlawful demands that threaten academic freedom and university self-governance.”